browserengineering/book/book/styles.md

 [^because-colors]: Because borders have not only widths but also
     colors and styles, while paddings are margins are thought of as whitespace, not something you draw.

+You'll also want to add these twelve variables to `DocumentLayout` and `InlineLayout` objects.
+Set them all to zero.

 With their values now loaded, we can use these fields to drive layout.
 First of all, when we compute width, we need to account for the space